eclipse-tractusx/tutorial-resources/migration-guides/GENERIC_POSTGRESQL_MIGRATION_GUIDE.md

 | Helm | 3.x |
 | Kubernetes | 1.25+ |

-> ⚠️ **Major Version Upgrade Note**: Migration from PostgreSQL 15 to 18 involves a major version jump (spanning 16, 17, releasing 18).
-Behavioral changes between versions are expected:
-> - Query plans and performance may differ significantly
+> ⚠️ **Major Version Upgrade Note**: Migration from PostgreSQL 15 to 18 spans multiple major versions.
+Query plans, SQL behavior, and extension compatibility may differ. **Test in parallel on duplicate databases before production migration.** See [PostgreSQL Release Notes](https://www.postgresql.org/docs/release/) for details.

-> - Some SQL syntax or functions may behave differently
-> - Extension compatibility should be verified
-> - It is **strongly recommended** to test in parallel on duplicate databases before production migration
-> - See [PostgreSQL Release Notes](https://www.postgresql.org/docs/release/) for detailed changes between versions
+### Chart Version Pinning

+The CloudPirates chart is released more frequently than Bitnami.
+For reproducibility and stability, **always pin a specific chart version** in your `Chart.yaml`.
+See [Step 5](#step-5-update-chart-configuration) for the recommended configuration.

 ---